shanep-web/shanep-web.github.io/_lessons/lesson06.md

 ## Task 3 - Flipgrid (10pts)

 Show off your website to the class.
-Once you have everything ready create a video using flipgrid!
+Once you have everything ready create a video using Flipgrid!

 - [How to record your screen](https://help.flip.com/hc/en-us/articles/360045940833-Screen-Recording-How-to-record-your-screen-using-the-Flipgrid-camera)
 - [Flipgrid topic]({{site.data.semester-info.flip[page.slug]}})